-- For ports, a first image is taken when the contrast fills the port chamber and the catheter to exclude malfunction.
+- For ports, first inject a small amount of contrast to and image when contrast fills the port chamber and the catheter, to exclude malfunction.

-- Imaging of the outflow from the catheter is imaged at 10-15[notes 2] images per second.
+- Imaging of the outflow from the catheter is done at 10-15[notes 2] images per second.

 Catheter tip position